Personal LoansLender Reviews

 Sign your loan agreement

 If LendingClub officially approves you for a loan, you’ll have to sign a loan agreement outlining the terms, fees and conditions of your personal loan.
-After you’ve signed it, LendingClub will either deposit your funds into your personal bank account or repay your original creditors.
+Then, LendingClub will either deposit your money into your personal bank account or repay your original creditors.

-If your application for a personal loan is denied, you may need to work on improving your credit score and beefing up your credit profile.
+If your application for a personal loan is denied, work on improving your credit score and beefing up your credit profile.
 To increase your chances of getting approved for a loan, you can try strategies like checking your credit report for errors or locking down a steady source of income.

 Even if you believe LendingClub aligns with what you’re looking for in a personal loan, it never hurts to shop around and compare lenders.
 Here’s how LendingClub stacks up against similar personal loan lenders.